thrly/pen-plotter-resources/README.md

 - **Processing** or **p5js** for designing generative stuff.
 - Inkscape -- I'm not using it for design/layout, but its occasionally useful for debugging a weird SVG file.
 - P5.PlotSVG - SVG rendering, specifically for pen plotters - <https://github.com/golanlevin/p5.plotSvg>
 - ~P5.js-SVG library, because P5js doesn't actually support SVGs (only working with P5js v.
-1.6.0)- <https://github.com/zenozeng/p5.js-svg> (depreciated in my workflow)~
+1.6.0)- <https://github.com/zenozeng/p5.js-svg>~ (depreciated in my recent workflow)
 - **vpype** for optimising svg for plotting - <https://github.com/abey79/vpype>
 - **vpype-gcode** (plugin) for converting svg to gcode - <https://github.com/plottertools/vpype-gcode>
 - vpype **occult** (plugin) for hidden line removal
 - **cncjs** - <https://cnc.js.org/>

+## Reading list

+[See here](readingList.md) for a list of useful pen-plotting / generative art writing, talks, blogs, etc.

 ## Future plans

 - Switch v-slot aluminium and linear rods to fit A2 plots (or possibly move over to an H-frame design.)
 - Redesign pen holder to make servo more easily replaceable
+- Hook up a raspberry pi to run cncjs headless, so I can free up my computer and send plots over the network.

-![a cat interfering with plotter setup](img/setup_cat.jpg)
+![a cat interfering with plotter setup](img/setup_cat.jpg) *Lilith vs the plotter*

+I've been logging some of my plots on instagram: <https://www.instagram.com/ot.x.y/>

+If you found any of this useful, please drop me a comment! 👋

+Oliver